-Australian Shepherd, or Aussie, is not from Australia but instead is a native of the American West.
-When gold miners flocked to the American West in the 1800s, food became scarce and sheep were imported from Australia.
-Basque sheep herders managed these flocks and brought their dogs to assist them.
+Australian Shepherd, or Aussie, is not from Australia but is a native of the American West.
+When gold miners flocked to the American West in the 1800s, food became scarce, and sheep were imported from Australia.
+Basque sheepherders managed these flocks and brought their dogs to assist them.

-Although the true origin of the name is unknown, most breed experts assume that people thought the dogs came with the flocks of sheep, hence, Australian Shepherd.
-The dogs became very popular with western ranchers and farmers; they were versatile, hardy, and able to master any job required of them.
+Although the name’s true origin is unknown, most breed experts assume that people thought the dogs came with the flocks of sheep, hence, Australian Shepherd.
+The dogs became very popular with western ranchers and farmers; they were versatile, hardy, and able to master any job required.
 Jay Sisler, a rodeo performer, brought the breed to the public’s attention in the 1950s when his Aussies performed amazing tricks at rodeo performances.

 Australian Shepherds are medium-sized dogs, with males standing 20 to 23 inches tall at the shoulder and females slightly less.
 Aussies are quick, athletic, and agile and can work all day.
-An Aussie’s expression is very intelligent, bright and alert, with eyes that can be brown, amber, blue, or any variation or combination.
+An Aussie’s expression is brilliant, bright, and alert, with eyes that can be brown, amber, blue, or any variation or combination.

-The socialization of a puppy kindergarten class is important for Australian Shepherd puppies, as they are naturally reserved with strangers.
+A puppy kindergarten class’s socialization is important for Australian Shepherd puppies, as they are naturally reserved with strangers.
 As puppies, Aussies need to meet people of all ages, sizes, and ethnic backgrounds.
 Continuing training after puppy class is vital to challenge the Aussie’s mind and to teach household rules and good social behavior.

 Australian Shepherds are excellent watchdogs, although once you’re a friend, you will always be recognized and greeted with exuberance.
 Aussie owners will never find a more loyal companion.
 Australian Shepherds can be great with children, although Australian Shepherd puppies can be quite exuberant and need to be taught how to behave.
 Many children get frustrated, though, with the breed’s tendency to herd (or circle) kids, trying to keep the kids in one spot as they would sheep.